Configure a license master

-If you have a single Splunk indexer and want to manage its licenses, you can run it as its own license master, install one or more Enterprise licenses on it, and it will manage itself as a license slave.
+If you have a single Splunk indexer, it serves as its own license manager, once you install one or more Enterprise licenses on it.
+You do not need to further configure it as a license master.

 Central license master

-If you have more than one indexer and want to manage their access to purchased license capacity from a central location, configure a central license master and add the indexers to it as license slaves.
+If you have more than one indexer and you want to manage their access to purchased license capacity from a central location, you must configure a central license master and add the indexers to it as license slaves.